 **Please note that this can be a very lengthy and complicated process at times.
 While you are waiting for housing assistance from our agency, we encourage you to conduct your own search for housing.
 You may begin by using the Department of Housing and Urban Development's search page at www.hud.gov, or an on-line search using the websites provided above and by referring to our provider list of available rental options in Carroll County.

 If you already have a voucher in another jurisdiction and would like to move to Carroll County, you may be able to do so using the Portability process.
 You must provide our contact information (found on our home page) to your current housing agency, which will send us the proper paperwork to initiate the process.
 If you have questions about this, please consult your current housing agency, or contact our Intake Specialist at 410-386-3622.

 Do you want to plan for your future and successfully support your family?
 Do you want to learn how the Bureau of Housing can start and build a savings account for you?
 Are you interested in one day owning your own home?
 The THRIVE Program helps families with Housing Choice Vouchers connect with resources for education, training, and employment.
 To learn more about this voluntary program for voucher holders, click here.
 You can also contact the Family Self-Sufficiency Coordinator at 410-386-3627.

-First time home buyers programs designed to increase the home ownership rate, especially among lower income and minority households.
+First-time home buyers programs are designed to increase the homeownership rate, especially among lower-income and minority households.
 Please refer to the housing Counseling Services above and the Family Self-Sufficiency program.